Ivingswood Academy Nursery aims to offer high quality provision, learning and care for children aged two to four.

 All our Early Years staff have a wealth of experience and are committed to providing high quality learning experiences to the children in the setting.
 Every child is allocated a Key Person so that we are able to support and get to know parents and children.
 We plan for each child's individual needs, through activities and experiences designed to develop their knowledge, skills and understanding, taking into account their interests.
 We have our own separate outside area as well as sharing a large playground, garden and grassed area with the Reception class.
 We also utilise the main school environment, using the school hall, field and visiting the spinney with the children.

-Children are able to choose from a wide variety of toys and activities in our well-equipped classroom, messy room and covered outside area.
+Children are able to choose from a wide variety of toys and activities in our well-equipped classroom and outside area.
 During the morning the children sit down for a drink of milk or water and a wide range of healthy snacks, sharing this time with their key person.
 Before going home children gather together for story time or singing.

 We work closely with the Reception class in the Summer term, ensuring children who will be moving up get to know their new teachers and become familiar with the environment before they start their new class.